-This is the waterfall that everyone visits when they come to Cebu.
+This is the Cebu waterfalls that everyone visits when they come to this gorgeous island.
 It can be found about 45mins south of Moalboal.
 There’s signs for the trips to Kawasan Falls, canyoneering Kawasan Falls (which Matt and I did – post still to come)… It’s the closest to Moalboal and probably the most accessible.

 There’s a nice path heading up to the falls.
 Sometimes you’ll be approached by a Filipino telling you that they are you guide.
 This is not compulsory.
 You do not need a guide.
 If you would like a guide, you will be expected to pay about 200 pesos once you reach the Falls.
 Visiting the Falls itself was nice, but nothing exceptional.
 You need to hire a lifejacket to swim near the actual Falls, which is kinda weird for those of us who can swim.
 Actually, you probably need to hire anything you touch there.
 The rafts… the tables… probably the water too I don’t know.